F5Networks/f5-cloud-failover-extension/docs/userguide/gcp.rst

 .. _gcp-tag-storage:

-Label the storage account in GCP
+Label the Storage Account in GCP
 ````````````````````````````````
 You need to add a label to the storage bucket for Cloud Failover Extension cluster-wide file(s) and then specify a key and value for the label.
 This key/value will correspond to the key/value you use in the `externalStorage.scopingTags` section of the CFE configuration.